EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 Here the structure is a bit different.

-First, there's a Domain Specific Language (DSL) to give you some sugar (this is the "Lite" version, while the well-structured Mojolicious one prefers to write class methods) and declare that the root (`/`) of your application is going to execute some code.
-It populates the "stash" with some variables, and finally renders a template which can access the stashed variables.
+First, there’s a Domain Specific Language (DSL) to give you some sugar (this is the “Lite” version, while the well-structured Mojolicious one prefers to write class methods) and declare that the root (`/`) of your application is going to execute some code.
+It populates the “stash” with some variables, and finally renders a template which can access the stashed variables.
 If you execute the script, you get: